Transferring to York St John University

 Transferring between courses at York St John University

-Normally course changes would take place within two weeks of students starting their first year, although in some cases it is possible to transfer later.
+Normally course changes would take place within 2 weeks of students starting their first year, although in some cases it is possible to transfer later.

 Transferring your credits from York St John University to another institution